 - Cheating Bastard has an obvious nickname; as a Munchkin in practice, he was a supreme mixture of Gamebuster and Rules Lawyer.
 It's implied that, at minimum, El Disgusto was suspicious of Cheating Bastard's method of rolling dice.
 When he was exposed as a cheater to the rest of the group in a game of Talisman, he was outright told he had to change his ways or else he was not allowed to be in the group anymore since he refused to co-operate with the other player characters.

 - Ab3 himself has had to Metagame his way in some of the more painfully brutal sessions.
 Of course, when such sessions involve Homebrew Hell, he doesn't seem like much of a Munchkin in comparison to Cheating Bastard or El Disgusto.

 - Ninja Pirate Zombie Robot: Most of the RP characters have at least a dash of this - see Deviant Boy and Weasley's incestuous lesbian stripper naval officers with matching toe-rings.

-- Nose Shove:"My character deals with his post-traumatic stress disorder by putting porridge up his nose on moonlit nights.""Why would he-"
+"My character deals with his post-traumatic stress disorder by putting porridge up his nose on moonlit nights."